opl-/aedris/README.md

 # The Aedris Project

-Aedris aims to ease the process of starting new and updating old projects by taking over and delegating management of webpack configs and boilerplate code to easy to install modules.
+Aedris aims to ease the process of starting new and updating old projects by taking over and delegating management of webpack configs and boilerplate code to easy to install plugins.

 ## Contributing